glubsy/livestream_saver/README.md

 ```
 The following place-holders will be replaced by the corresponding value (more will be added in the future):
 - `%VIDEO_URL%`: the URL of the live stream being currently downloaded
-- `%COOKIE_PATH%`: the path to the cookie file you have specified (in config, or CLI argument)
+- `%COOKIES_PATH%`: the path to the cookie file you have specified (in config, or CLI argument)

 Each section (`[monitor]`, `[download]` and `[monitor CHANNEL]`) can have a different value for the same option / event.
 The `[DEFAULT]` section is only used as a fallback if none of them have an expected value specified.
 The `[monitor CHANNEL]` section will override any value from the `monitor` section, so you can specify different programs for different channels for example.
 The command can be disabled and its output logged with the following options (placed in the **same section** as the affected command).
 Additionally, regex can be used to narrow own when to spawn a command based on the targeted video's metadata: